has numerous ancient oaks and other varieties of trees that have been

 “Danke schon,” he said with a smile.
 Realizing he must have understood

 what they had been talking about, the women froze worse than a peach

 orchard hit by a late-March norther.

-Cobbler recipe Boil
+Croghan Cobbler recipe

 peeled and cut peaches until tender.

 1 ˝ cup sugar